Helio Ocean: Ultimate Inbox

 The Helio Ocean also included several choices of E-mail communication with support for Helio Mail, Yahoo!
 Mail, Windows Live Hotmail, AOL Mail, Gmail, EarthLink, and two additional user-defined POP or IMAP accounts.
 Helio began adding support for push e-mail to the Helio Ocean in July 2007 with Push support for Yahoo!
 Mail, Windows Live Hotmail, and AOL Mail.
 On April 23, 2008 push support was added for Gmail, along with automatic notifications for POP/IMAP accounts.
 For a nominal fee per month, connectivity to Microsoft Exchange was available on the Ocean since July 25, 2007.
 There is also instant messaging support for AOL Instant Messenger, Yahoo!
 Messenger, and Windows Live Messenger.

-Opera Mini
+Locations Mini

 On August 2, 2007, those in the Helio community had figured out how to build custom applications (the device is Java-based), including Opera Mini.
 Several months later, on March 19, 2008, the Ocean got official software support for the Opera Mini browser when Helio became the first U.S. carrier to sign a deal with Opera.
 It was speculated that Helio had followed the "incredible community response to Opera Mini."